 You will find that credit card bonuses can be easier to find and earn then you thought and it does not have a negative effect on your credit score.

-Here are the best credit cards for sign up bonuses I found over the past year:
+Here are the best credit cards for welcome bonuses I found over the past year:

 - Chase Sapphire Reserve